pablisch/eclipse-game-setup/README.md

 1. Clone the repository.
 2. Enter the players' names in the `allPlayers` array on line 1 of the `script.js` file.
-3. Run `open index.html` in the terminal to open the app in your browser.
+3. Run `npm start` in the terminal to start the server.
+4. The app will open in the browser at `localhost:3030` by default.

 The app will randomly assign seating positions and gaps between players.

 Refreshing the page will re-randomise the seating positions and gaps.
+There is a refresh button to do this automatically.

+There is a link to a Layout route but this is currently an exact copy of the Home route.

+## Planned Improvements

+Whilst the app works fine and does what it is supposed to do, there are a few changes that I would like to make in the future:
+1. The app uses different images for each layout and I would like to make it so that the table image remains constant and there is one layout image for each player count that is rotated to match the possible layouts.
+2. Have a configuration page as the homepage where the user can enter the players' names as a prompt from the generated page.
+3. Create a database to store the players' names which may be added, edited or deleted.
+Stored names can be selected from a selctor or checkboxes on the configuration page.
+4. Add a text input field for additional users that are not to be stored in the database.
+5. Ability to store the generated layout in the database for historical records.